-I have zero tolerance for cheating and plagiarism and will vigorously deal with these circumstances in accordance with the guidelines set forth in the South Plains College Policy &

-Procedures Manual, Section FF.
+I have zero tolerance for cheating and plagiarism and will vigorously deal with these circumstances in accordance with the guidelines set forth in the South Plains College Policy & Procedures Manual, Section FF.
 This will mean a failing grade on the exam/assignment in question at the minimum, and can entail failure of the course and/or expulsion from the college.

-1. Plagiarism:

-For purposes of this class, plagiarism can mean several people turning in the same or closely related papers for the short written assignments or weekly discussions.
-Discussion responses that are copied directly from the book and/or website (in whole or in part) and Individual Writing Assignments and Extra Credit Assignments without citations or copied (in whole or in part) directly from a website will also fall under this category.
+Plagiarism: For purposes of this class, plagiarism can mean several people turning in the same or closely related papers for the short written assignments or weekly discussions.
+Discussion responses that are copied directly from the book and/or a website and Writing Assignments (including the Extra Credit Writing Assignment) without citations or copied directly from a website and/or book, in whole or in part, will also fall under this category.